 USDA Symbol: PICE

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-Mexican pinyon is a small, bushy evergreen, 15-30 ft. tall, with a compact, rounded crown and rich, blue-green needles occurring in bundles of three.
+Mexican pinyon is a small, bushy evergreen, usually 15-30 ft. tall, with a compact, rounded crown and rich, blue-green needles occurring in bundles of three.
 Small, resinous tree with short trunk and spreading crown of low, horizontal branches and thick-walled, edible seeds; often shrubby.

 The hard seeds are the main commercial pinyon nuts (pinones) of Mexico.
 However, in the United States this species has limited distribution and usually bears light cone crops; other species with thin-walled seeds are more common.
-Rodents, especially packrats, eat the seeds.
+Rodents, especially "packrats," eat the seeds.

 Plant Characteristics